HolaClient/4x8a-98hf-pah2-0410/README.md

 - Web Settings: Edit settings from the frontend.
 - API: Used by bots to control the client.
 - Discord OAuth2: Login using Discord.
-- Google Oauth2: Login using Google.
-- Email authentication: Login using Email.
 - Databases, Backups and Ports: Create servers with additional resources.
 - Join for Rewards: Earn money by joining a server.
 - Admin: Admin management area.